Organic Certification Cost Share Program

 The program helps organic farmers and processors pay for organic certification.
 Funding comes from the federal government, and the program is administered through DATCP.

-For Fiscal Years 2020-2023, organic farms and companies that sell, process, or package certified organic agricultural products are eligible to receive 50% of certification-related costs incurred, with a maximum of $500 per operation or category if they meet the following criteria:
+For Fiscal Years 2020-2023, organic farms and companies that sell, process, or package certified organic agricultural products are eligible to receive 50% of certification-related costs incurred, with a maximum of $500 for each category/scope if they meet the following criteria:

 - They received initial or continuation/renewal of certification or are in the process of becoming certified organic to USDA National Organic Program (NOP) standards , and